-Bicycle Safety: Tips For Avoiding Bicycle Accidents
+What Are the Best Bicycle Safety Tips for Avoiding Bicycle Accidents in Florida?

 Cycling can be a great form of exercise and is a convenient method of transportation.
 However, cycling alongside motor vehicles can also be a very dangerous endeavor.
 According to the National Safety Council, there were 1,089 bicycle deaths in 2019; 712 of these deaths were caused by motor vehicle accidents.
 The National Safety Council classified these bicycle deaths as preventable, which shows that there are steps that cyclists and motorists can take to reduce the amount of bicycle accidents.
 The following list will provide tips for both motorists and cyclists to avoid bicycle accidents.